 Some of the past defective medical device lawsuits have had millions of dollars in a compensation fund, and then that is divided up between all who have joined the lawsuit.
 Example: $100,000,000 in a settlement fund that would serve 1,000 victims would be $100,000 per person.
 This is only an example and does not represent what may happen for the BHR Hip Implant lawsuit.

-The lawyers at Hood National Law Group are currently accepting BHR Hip Implant cases in the following states:
+The lawyers at National Injury Help are currently accepting BHR Hip Implant cases in the following states:

 If you had a Smith & Nephew BHR Hip Implant surgery from 2006 and 2014, and have suffered any side effects please protect your rights and contact us today as there may be substantial cash awards from settlements and claims filed.
 Use the form on the right side of your screen or call us toll free at 1-800-214-1010.